BiAPoL/blog/marcelo_zoccoler/entry_user_interf3/Readme.md

 ![](images/flood_tool_gui.png)

 You can find the '.ui' file to open this GUI with the designer [here](scripts/flood_tool.ui).
-Download it and then [convert it to python file](https://biapol.github.io/blog/johannes_mueller/entry_user_interf2#convert-gui-to-py-file-and-gui-creation) with `pyuic5 flood_tool.ui -o flood_tool.py` (remeber to navigate to the folder where flood_tool.ui in order to do that).
+Download it and then [convert it to python file](https://biapol.github.io/blog/johannes_mueller/entry_user_interf2#convert-gui-to-py-file-and-gui-creation) with `pyuic5 flood_tool.ui -o flood_tool.py` (remeber to navigate to the folder where flood_tool.ui is in order to do that).

 Now let's add it to napari!
 Put the 'flood_tool.py' file in the same folder as our script and modify the script as shown below: